git-kick/ioBroker.e3dc-rscp/README.md

 The e3dc-rscp adapter was developed for the E3/DC *S10* device.
 One may assume other E3/DC devices provide a similar interface, but I cannot verify this.

+This adapter was tested with node-v12 and node-v14, not with node-v10.
+(This is due to dependencies coming with the generated adapter template, which I was not able to resolve for node-v10.)

 ## Table of Content
 1. [ Adapter configuration ](#toc)
 1. [ Coverage of interface messages ](#cov)